barbafh3/my-vim-config/CONFIGURATIONS.md

 ------

-**Caps to escape permanently, even when pluging/unppluging/reconnecting keyboards** - Since the setxkbmap is lost after keyboard disconnection, i started using a plugin for Interception Tools called caps2esc.
+**Caps to escape permanently, even when pluging/unppluging/reconnecting keyboards** - Since the setxkbmap is lost after keyboard disconnection, i started using a tool called Interception Tools with a plugin named caps2esc.
 Follow the instructions on the plugin's gitlab https://gitlab.com/interception/linux/plugins/caps2esc

 ------